NegativeNameNGT/nanos-inventorysystem/README.md

 end)
 ```

-Clientside To Server Remote Calls :
+Client to Server Remote Calls :
 ```lua
 Events.CallRemote("OnItemUsed", sSlotID) -- sSlotID needs to be in lowercase Events.CallRemote("MoveItem", sSlotID, iToSlot) -- sSlotID needs to be in lowercase